-Instacoins Limited is a decentralized platform that issues stable Bitcoin currencies backed with crypto.
+Instacoins Ltd is a cryptocurrency brokerage that exchanges bitcoins against fiat money.
 MBR Magazine spoke with the CEO and co-founder of the firm, Adrian Kreter, to learn more about the project and also his perspective on the world of Bitcoin and cryptocurrencies.

 MBR: Can you tell us your story, the reasons which prompted you to move to Malta and decided to invest and live here, and what excited you about assuming your current role?

 AK: I have travelled many times to Malta before.
 I was always excited when coming here.
 During the last years, Malta has been experiencing continuous growth numbers and achieving excellent results mostly in the financial services sphere.
 Malta has always been a more business-focused jurisdiction.
 It’s a great place for a start-up.

 MBR: What can you tell us about the two companies which you founded – Arringo Ltd and Instacoins Ltd, and did you always have the entrepreneurial spirit and the desire to build your own companies?

 AK: I have never been scared of taking calculated risks and chances.
 Great opportunities lie in niches and areas where others are scared to take the risk.